Ryanuw11/MIST-353-Gym-Tracker-Repo/README.md

 3. One thing to note is that there are many NuGet packages requried for this project which I will list here:

+Microsoft.Data.SqlClient

+Microsoft.EntityFrameworkCore

+Microsoft.EntityFrameworkCore.Relational

+Microsoft.EntityFrameworkCore.SqlServer

+Microsoft.SqlServer.Server

+Some of these may not be entirly requried but, its easier to install and extra package rather than spending a long time debugging.